xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 ### Terminate Test Suite Execution

+In this section, we outline an example execution of a test suite with this parameter.
+This example works for all test types, such as **Retry all**, **Retry immediately**, and **Data-driven testing**.

 Given that you have a test suite that has 6 test cases.
 You set the ``maxFailedTests=4``.
 (T = 4).

 >**Notes**:
 >
-> - T is the number of maximum failure test cases (threshold).
+> - T is the maximum number of test case failures (threshold).
 > - x is the number of test case failures in the test suite.

-When you click **Execute**, the test suite runs with T = 4.
+When the test suite begins execution, the test suite runs with T = 4.

 - If test case 1 passed, the number of the test case failures in this test suite is 0 (x = 0).
 - If test case 2 failed, then x = 1.
 - If test case 3 failed, then x = 2.
 - If test case 4 failed, then x = 3.
 - If test case 5 failed, then x = 4.
-Since x = 4 = T, the test suite is terminated, and test case 6 does not trigger to run.
+Since x = 4 = T, the test suite is terminated, and test case 6 does not run.

 Below is the final status of each test case in the test suite.